-As of early July, 2020, Bear Creek Park is still open, but some of its facilities are closed in response to the coronavirus.
-The outdoor pool, spray park, playground, skateboard park and sports courts have all reopened.
+Bear Creek Park has remained open all year, although some of its facilities were closed in response to the coronavirus.
+The playground, skateboard park and sports courts have all since reopened.

 To learn more about how the coronavirus is affecting other parks in the area, see the City of Surrey‘s website.